vmware-tanzu/tanzu-dev-portal/content/guides/scg-what-is.md

 oldPath: "/content/guides/spring/scg-what-is.md"
 aliases:
 - "/guides/spring/scg-what-is"
-level1: Modern App Basics
+level1: Building Modern Applications
-level2: Modern Development Concepts
+level2: Frameworks and Languages
 ---

 Spring Cloud Gateway provides a library for building API gateways on top of Spring and Java.
 It provides a flexible way of routing requests based on a number of criteria, as well as focuses on cross-cutting concerns such as security, resiliency, and monitoring.